sst/guide/_chapters/wrapping-up.md

 <img alt="Mobile app homescreen screenshot" src="/assets/mobile-app-homescreen.png" width="432" />

-The entire workflow and the ideas covered in this guide are in production at a number of companies.
 We hope what you've learned here can be adapted to fit the use case you have in mind.
 We are going to be covering a few other topics in the future while we keep this guide up to date.

+If you are looking to use Serverless at your company and are wondering how best to structure a large Serverless project, make sure to check out our [best practices section]({% link _chapters/best-practices-for-building-serverless-apps.md %}).
+The entire workflow and the ideas covered are in production at a number of companies.

 We'd love to hear from you about your experience following this guide.
 Please send us any comments or feedback you might have, via [email](mailto:{{ site.email }}).
 We'd love to feature your comments here.
 Also, if you'd like us to cover any of the chapters or concepts in a bit more detail, feel free to [let us know](mailto:{{ site.email }}).